Bladey-Kon/COMP-002-1/README.md

 # COMP-002-1
-A Place For My Assignments
+A Place For My Assignments - Not Started, In Progress, Or Complete

 Week 1